 Do not fall behind in the class.
-If you do not understand the introductory material, you will not understand later material either, because the material for this course is cumulative.
+If you do not understand Chapter 1, you will probably not understand Chapter 2 either, because the material for this course is cumulative.

 Do not wait until the night before a test to study.
 Almost everything we cover will come up again later in the class.
 If you learn the material only long enough to take an exam, you will not recognize it when we encounter it again.
 This will cause you to struggle through the entire course.